HomeJourneyBook/Homes-journey-archive/Tavern/Gate.md

 >_“They calculate.
 They adapt.
 They do not stop.”_
 {: .highlight }

 The Mechird are Gates forged in precision.
 They were not merely created — they calculate the exact moment when travel should occur.
 They respond to cycles, structures, and repeating choices.
-Where other Gates follow longing or intuition, the Mechird follow logic and order — the final weapon of civilizations that tried to defeat the chaos of Jit and the oblivion of time through calculation.
+Where other Gates follow longing or intuition, the Mechird follow logic and order — the final weapon of civilizations that tried to defeat the chaos of Jeet and the oblivion of time through calculation.

 Yet even their flawless precision carries a quiet melancholy.
 They stand as reminders of those who believed that if everything was calculated correctly, the Return could be planned.
 <div style="clear: both;"></div>